 Dog attacks on our postmen and postwomen dropped by 31% during the 2020/21 year, driven largely by the move to contact-free deliveries during the pandemic.

-2,445 attacks took place from April 2019 - April 2020.
-This equates to around 47 attacks every week in the country, with some leading to a permanent and disabling injury.
+1,690 attacks took place from April 2020 - April 2021.
+This equates to around 33 attacks every week across the UK, with some leading to permanent and disabling injuries.
 Every dog attack on one of our people is one too many.

-Through our Dog Awareness Week campaigns, Royal Mail Group has appealed to dog owners to take precautions when the post is delivered, to avoid conflict with dogs and our employees.
+Through our Dog Awareness Week campaigns, Royal Mail Group has appealed to dog owners to take precautions and keep dogs under control when the post is delivered, to avoid conflict with dogs and our employees.

 We have also featured cases of our postmen and women suffering bites to highlight the physical and mental impact of dog attacks on postmen and women.

 The majority of dog attacks (41%) took place at the front door.
 31% took place in the garden, driveway or yard.
 More than 20% of attacks on postal workers took place through the letterbox.
 8% took place in the street or road.